Five Advantages of Scenario-Based Forecasting

 The difference is architectural.

-The output remains inside your spreadsheet, it is secure, and every number is explained.
+The output remains inside your spreadsheet, every number is explained, and the process stays transparent and controlled.

 That structure enables one model, multiple futures, clear reasoning, and fast iteration.